 Maximilian Sunflower (Helianthus maximiliani)

 If you encounter a narrow-leaved sunflower with multiple flowers per plant, look at the bracts.
-On the Maximilian Sunflower those are narrow and tapering, and often point away from the flower.
-Annual Sunflower bracts are broader and flatter.
+On the Maximilian Sunflower those are narrow and tapering and do not clasp the flower.
+Annual Sunflower bracts are broader and flatter and tighter.
 To see what I mean, compare my photos of the bracts of both species.
-You're most likely to find Maximilian Sunflowers in plantings; these examples from the Rio Grande Bosque are escapees.
+Maximilian Sunflowers are native to New Mexico but in the Albuquerque area, you're most likely to find Maximilian Sunflowers in plantings.
+My examples from the Rio Grande Bosque are escapees.

 Parry's Nodding Sunflower (Helianthus quinquenervis)